 You can capture those beautiful blooms here in the south, in late August and early September.
-To dry hydrangeas all you have to do is cut the blossoms with about a 5-6 inch stem when they start to feel a tad “papery”.

 **Do NOT cut them off any earlier or it won’t work.
 They must feel papery.**

+Step 2: Strip off all the leaves and place into a vase of water.
+I put each stem into a separate vase so that the blooms don’t get crowded or squished.
 Allow the blossoms to suck up the water slowly and then add more water as needed until the blossoms are completely dry.
 This will take a few weeks, so be patient.
 Be sure to keep them out of direct sunlight also.

 Today I’m headed off to the beach at my mom’s to gather some beachy and natural items to make a coastal fall wreath with.
 I think I’ll be incorporating some of these gorgeous dried hydrangeas in it also!